Interior Design B.S.

 Work productively in teams of artists + designers

-Creative collaboration is a skill that takes years to master.
-You will have the ability to respect, understand, and critically evaluate work across the disciplines of art, design, and merchandising.
+Creative collaboration is an essential skill for designers.
+You will develop the ability to respect, understand, and critically evaluate work across the disciplines of art, design, and merchandising.
 And you will gain a thorough understanding of the skills needed to solve problems unique to the industry.

 Interior design internships